Bulldogs part ways with injury-plagued forward

-The Canterbury Bulldogs have reportedly made a bombshell call on the future of forward Ryan Sutton.
+The Canterbury Bulldogs have made a bombshell call on the future of forward Ryan Sutton.

-Struggling with multiple injury issues since arriving from the Canberra Raiders, Sutton has been released from the remainder of his contract with the Canterbury Bulldogs, per The Sydney Morning Herald's Michael Chammas.
+Struggling with multiple injury issues since arriving from the Canberra Raiders, Sutton has been released from the remainder of his contract with the Canterbury Bulldogs.

+"Ryan Sutton has been granted an immediate release from his contract with the Canterbury-Bankstown Bulldogs," the club wrote in a short statement confirming the news.

+"Sutton played 13 NRL games for the Club since his arrival in 2023.

 The decision comes after the England 9s international was granted permission in 2024 to leave the club and explore opportunities elsewhere in either the NRL or Super League competition.